 What We Seek to Learn

-We conduct a competency-based behavioral interview to gain a deeper understanding of what you have done and how you have done it.
+We conduct a structured behavioral interview to gain a deeper understanding of what you have done and how you have done it.
 We focus on your past actions, rather than on hypothetical situations, and invite you to discuss meaningful professional or community-based experiences you’ve had in the past few years.

 How We Interview